 #1 regular & recurring Key issue or problem encountered.
 Student is experiencing academic difficulties.
 How is it identified?
 Student self-identifies or referral from faculty, Program Coordinator, or Student Wellness & Accessibility Is further investigation required to define the situation and/or problem?
 If so, describe.
 Incumbent becomes familiar with and actively listens to student perspective.
 May collaborate with faculty and/or Program Coordinators to gather additional information including academic history, performance and behavior in class, and attendance patterns.
 Explain the analysis used to determine a solution(s) for the situation and/or problem.
 Incumbent identifies and prioritizes issues related to the situation, determines and reviews the most appropriate course(s) of action to help promote academic success and review available resources to assist the student.
 If solutions are within the incumbent's expertise, the incumbent works with the student to address academic difficulties.
-Further referral to additional College resources as appropriate What sources are available to assist the incumbent finding solution(s)? (e.g., past practice, established standards or guidelines.)
-Past practices, At-Risk process, Academic Policy Manual, advisement process, tutoring guidelines, school staff, and College resources.
+Further referral to additional College resources as appropriate What sources are available to assist the incumbent finding solution(s)2 (a.g. past practice, established Past practices, At-Risk process, Academic Policy finding solution(s)? (e.g., past practice, established Manual, advisement process, tutoring guidelines, school staff, and College resources.